-The final will be held on Sunday November 19th at Trinity College of Music
+The final will be held on Sunday November 19th at Trinity Laban Conservatoire of Music & Dance

 The preliminary round will take place on Sunday, November 5th at Taggs Yard, London – to be confirmed

 The deadline for entries is to be confirmed